 Also, become a smarter consumer.
-Make use of cash-back cards and rebates.
+Consider making use of cash-back cards and rebates.
 Did you know that rebate sites like TopCashBack and eBates will give you money back for shopping online at thousands of major sites?
 All you have to do is stop by the rebate site first.
 And most major credit card companies offer cards with a cash-back option on qualifying charges.
-Even a dollar saved here and there can add up to significant amounts over time.
+Even a dollar saved here and there could add up to significant amounts over time.

 3. Pay it with your bills

-Just as you have bills that have to be paid at the same time every month - mortgage or rent, the utilities bills - get into the habit of putting aside money for your emergency fund every month.
-If you think of your emergency fund as a bill to be paid each month, it’ll be easier to incorporate it into your budget and spending plan.
+Just as you have bills that have to be paid at the same time every month - mortgage or rent, the utilities bills - consider getting into the habit of putting aside money for your emergency fund every month.
+If you think of your emergency fund as a bill to be paid each month, it could be easier to incorporate it into your budget and spending plan.